For more information contact:

 Workers are not to handle biohazard materials that are not packaged and labeled in accordance with this section.
 If workers encounter packaging and labeling irregularities, the workers are to notify the responsible PI or supervisor.

-For further information, see the Facilities Services, Operations website at:
+For further information, see Facilities Services, Operations.

 Principal investigators or supervisors are responsible for identifying which wastes generated by their University units are biohazardous.

 The University Biosafety Officer, Institutional Biosafety Committee, and/or Facilities Services, Operations–Waste Management Manager determine what materials are considered to be biohazard wastes in accordance with federal, state, and local regulations

 Under certain circumstances (e.g., if work or substances could transfer infectious agents to animals, plants, and/or humans), the following materials are considered to be biohazardous:

 - Genetically-modified organisms including transgenic animals or plants